Oops! Sorry!!

 When to Fertilize Seedlings

-After 2–3 weeks (true leaves, 1–2 inches tall), mix diluted Mineral Blend A and B (follow image ratios).
-Add ¼ cup to tray each morning instead of water until transplant.
+After about 2–3 weeks, when seedlings have true leaves and are about 1–2 inches tall, begin feeding a diluted nutrient solution.
+Mix Mineral Blend A and B according to the ratios shown in the image and add about ¼ cup of the solution to the tray each morning instead of plain water until seedlings are ready to transplant.

 Hand with scissors thinning seedlings in a tray for Tower Garden hydroponic gardening